Azure/azure-sdk/docs/cpp/design.md

 [[nodiscard]] int64_t compute_hash(int32_t a, int32_t b) noexcept;
 } // namespace azure::group::api
 {% endhighlight %}

-The definition of the function must be placed in the `*_api.h` file for the module.

 {% include requirement/SHOULD id="cpp-design-naming-funcstatic" %} declare all functions that are only used within the same source file in an unnamed namespace.
 Static functions may contain only the function name (no prefixes).
 For example: